Avantha Group promoter Gautam Thapar send to ED custody in money laundering case | Law-Order

 A Delhi court on Wednesday remanded Avantha Group promoter Gautam Thapar to one-day Enforcement Directorate (ED) custody in a money laundering case.
 Thapar was resented before Delhi's Rouse Avenue Court through video conferencing.
 ED has arrested Avantha Group promoter Gautam Thapar in a money laundering case.
 The businessman was arrested following searches at multiple locations in Delhi and Mumbai on Tuesday.

 The Court has listed the matter for further hearing on remand application moved by ED for Thursday.
-ED has sought 14 days custody of Thapar in the matter which was opposed by Thapar's defence counsel Sandeep Kapur and Vijay Aggarwal.
-Gautam Thapar is being represented by a team from Karanjawala and company.
+ED has sought 14 days custody of Thapar in the matter which was opposed by Thapar's defence counsel Vijay Aggarwal and Sandeep Kapur.
+Gautam Thapar is being represented by a team from Karanjawala and company and advocates Vijay Aggarwal, Sandeep Kapur and Mudit Jain has appeared for Thapar before the Court.

 An ECIR has been registered against Gautam Thapar, Avantha Realty Ltd., Oyster Buildwell Pvt.
 Ltd. and others, alleging criminal breach of trust, cheating, criminal conspiracy and forgery for diversion/misappropriation of public money during the period 2017 to 2019.
 Public Prosecutor NK Matta, appearing for ED, told the Delhi Court that investigation revealed that approximately Rs 500.11 crores proceeds of crime, were laundered through Oyster Buildwell Pvt Ltd (OBPL), Jhabua Power Limited (JPL), Jhabua Power Investment Ltd. (JPIL), Avantha Power and Infrastructure Ltd (APIL), Avantha Realty Ltd. (ARL) etc. which are being controlled and beneficially owned directly or indirectly by Gautam Thapar.